JayanthNarendranath/European-Banks-Churn-Prediction-Model/README.md

 # Machine-Learning-Project-2

- which
-contains if the customers subscribed to it or not.
-The label column was label encoded.
-A pipeline was created to apply encoding to certain columns, apply logarithm, and replace the outliers with the mode.
-The pipeline was used to run through the following proposal, which dwells over the background of the business data that was used to make predictions and better quality decisions.
-The business data is collected from a campaign (what bank it is) via multiple ways of approaches such as mobile phone calls, text messages, and social media.
+The following proposal dwells on the background of the business data that was used to make predictions and better quality decisions.
+The business data is collected from a campaign (what bank it is) via multiple approaches such as mobile phone calls, text messages, and social media.
 The campaign was hosted to get customers to subscribe for fixed deposits in the bank.

 The domain knowledge of this dataset is related to a bank.
 The type of dataset is classification.
 The label of the dataset is the column, ‘y’, which has either Yes or No,